Join the Movement - Sign the Delay Manifesto 📑

 The Complete Guide to Google Home Parental Controls

-[NOTE:] As of May 7, 2019, Google is branding their Home products under the Nest moniker.
+[NOTE:] Google is branding their Home products under the Nest moniker.

 You can use it to playback entertainment throughout your entire home (YouTube, music, movies), effortlessly manage everyday tasks, and ask Google things you want to know.
 Prices start at just $29 for the mini-Home device which is similar to its primary competition, the Amazon Echo.